pebblecode/pebblecode.github.io/work/case-studies/c2c.md

 ## ------ Intro ------ ##
 intro-title: Moving forward with Consumer Feedback
-intro: c2c operates an important train line connecting the city of London and the coasts.
+intro: c2c operates an important train line connecting the city of London and the East coast.

 ## ------- Photo 1 -------- ##